targetta/ankaflow/docs/getting-started.md

-# Getting Started with Duckflow
+# Getting Started with AnkaFlow

-Duckflow is a powerful data pipeline framework that allows you to define, manage, and execute complex workflows involving data sourcing, transformation, and storage.
-This guide walks you through the basic steps to get started with Duckflow, including setting up the pipeline, installing dependencies, and running your first pipeline.
+AnkaFlow is a powerful data pipeline framework that allows you to define, manage, and execute complex workflows involving data sourcing, transformation, and storage.
+This guide walks you through the basic steps to get started with AnkaFlow, including setting up the pipeline, installing dependencies, and running your first pipeline.

 ### Prerequisites